 He has a degree in Business Economics from The Nottingham Business School.

-Sophia is a University Access Officer at Ark Globe Academy and George Green’s School.
+Sophia is a Senior University Access Officer at George Green’s School and the University Academy of Engineering South Bank.

 Her previous roles have included developing Peer Assisted Learning and academic writing programmes for undergraduate students.